taylormck/GoogleTestExample/README.md

 Running gtest
 -------------
 Compile your test program and run it like normal.
-In this exapmle, it's as simple as 'make test'.
+In this example, it's as simple as 'make test'.
 Of course, you can set up your tests and makefile to your liking.